RadenAR/tictactoe-client/README.md

 ## Unsolved Problems (that will be fixed in the future iterations)
 * Slightly vague to notify when signup was a success or failure + if signin was a failure

+## Possible future additions
+* Multiplayer functionality
+* Score vs the ai for the session

 ## Author
 * Raden